 The colonel hadn’t noticed any of this and his sales pitch hadn’t even slowed down.
 “Kenst, if so, if you are a wielder, a military career could help you develop this potential into a full set of skills.
 You could do great things for your world and your career.
 You come across as quite a clever young man.
 I’m sure you’ll make the right decision.”

-Chae silently warned Kenst, “The colonel is lying about something, perhaps he doubts the mark means anything, or the idea that you are a wielder”.
+Chae silently warned Kenst, “The colonel is lying about something big; perhaps he doubts the mark means anything, or the idea that you are a wielder”.

 Kenst almost burst out laughing at the thought that he would doubt it too, if not for the voice in his head.